Addooo/Addooo.github.io/_posts/2019-11-10-a-rop-project.markdown

 To clarify i had to add an initial padding to fill the buffer.
 In the end once i execute my program i had this:

+EDIT: i used sudo but there isn't a motivation, exploit works also with process with uid different from zero
 ![My helpful screenshot](/assets/PoC.png)

 the ";" is to mantaint the interaction, anyway there is a method in pwntools that i didn't know at the time.